Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 Children learn moral values at home from their parents when they are very young.
 Following this exposure from their mother, father, or both parents, kids will pick up more moral values at school, in religious places of worship, playing sports, through the media, and by association with good friends.

 The problem today is that in our permissive society the teaching of moral values is neglected by most schools, the media, and by association with bad role models.
-A bigger problem is that imparting moral values is neglected in many one-parent families where the mother has no control of her kids and in two-parent families where both father and mother work and seldom spend time with their children.
+A bigger problem is that imparting moral values is neglected in many one-parent families where the mother has no control over her kids and in two-parent families where both father and mother work and seldom spend time with their children.

 Ways to Impart Moral Values to Children